20 Facts About Figs & Fig Trees You Probably Didn't Know

 Fig Trees & Foundations

 Fig trees have extensive root systems in the top foot of soil, aggressively seeking water and nutrients.
 Contrary to some information online, fig roots do not damage foundations.
-Fig trees are propagated by cuttings, so they don't have taproots like those grown from seeds.
+Fig trees grown from cuttings don't have taproots, unlike those grown from seeds.
 However, their roots can affect sidewalks and pipelines, similar to most trees.

 The 3 Stages of Fig Development: Why Your Figs May Not Be Ripening